sieste/greb-climate-model/README.md

 ./greb
 ```

-Under the default setting `greb` simulates 50 years of climate under a double CO2 scenario (starting from 1940), and saves monthly means of surface temperature, air temperature, ocean temperature, humidity, and albedo in the file `output/scenario`.
+Under the default setting `greb` simulates 50 years of climate under a double CO2 scenario (starting from 1940), and saves monthly means of surface temperature, air temperature, ocean temperature, humidity, and planetary albedo in the file `output/scenario`.

 I have altered the original `greb` code quite substantially to be able to change the model parameters and CO2 concentrations.
 To run the original code (with only minor modifications), use the make target `greb-original`.